Vapor Monitoring &

 The goal of the technology program is to advance from response to predict the vapor hazards and tailor the protective measures.

 The VMDS has been through bench-scale testing at the Pacific Northwest National Laboratory.
-The VMDS is currently being demonstrated at the pilot scale at the A Tank Farm and the AP Tank Farm at the Hanford Site.
+The VMDS was demonstrated on a pilot scale at the A Tank Farm and the AP Tank Farm at the Hanford Site.

 tested at tank farms